ZRRero/aws-exercises/exercises/networking/cloudfront/create_static_website/README.md

-## Cloudfront - Create a static website in S3 and put it behind Cloudfront with an OAI (Origin Access Identity)
+## Cloudfront - Create a static website in S3 and put it behind Cloudfront

 ### Objectives